yakimka/picodi/docs/testing.rst

 Lifespan
 ********

-Picodi will automatically call :func:`picodi.shutdown_dependencies` and make additional cleanups after each test.
+Picodi will automatically call :func:`picodi.registry.shutdown` and make additional cleanups after each test.

-If you need to call :func:`picodi.init_dependencies` - you can use marker.
+If you need to call :func:`picodi.registry.init` - you can use marker.

 .. testcode::

     import pytest
-    from picodi import SingletonScope, dependency
+    from picodi import SingletonScope, registry

-    @dependency(scope_class=SingletonScope)
+    @registry.set_scope(SingletonScope)
     def my_dependency():
         return "my_dependency"